TL;DR

 Once you have the answers, you can test your landing page with different color combinations to see which works best.

-To help you get a head start, SeedProd includes over 20+ ready-made color palettes to perfect your landing page design.
+To give you a head start, SeedProd includes over 20 ready-made color palettes to perfect your landing page design.

 Adding a color scheme to your page is as simple as finding one you like and clicking it.